Home Page > Camera Portraits

 shooting modes (action, landscape, portrait, etc.); these are just a means for the uninitiated to prioritise shutter speed/aperture size combinations.
 Neither did I want post processing creative filter effects (like sepia, and soft focus, etc.), or other gimmicks.
 The d-lux typ 109 does have a bank of filters, but they lurk out of the way, under a little

 F button.
-Additionally, I'm not a lover set-up menus.
+Additionally, I'm not a lover of set-up menus.

-So, here's some of the key things I really like about this camera.
+So, here are some of the key things I really like about this camera.